Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping: Methods

 \subsubsection{Construction of the EEG-Informed Predictor}

-The \textit{expected BOLD} time course was derived directly from the subject’s neural data by isolating the Steady-State Visual Evoked Potential (SSVEP) \cite{b2, b15} from the Oz electrode, which is maximally sensitive to visual stimulation.
+The \textit{expected BOLD} time course was derived directly from the subject’s neural data by isolating the Steady-State Visual Evoked Potential (SSVEP) \cite{b2} from the Oz electrode, which is maximally sensitive to visual stimulation.
 The preprocessing pipeline comprised three steps: 1) \textbf{spectral isolation}, where the preprocessed Oz time series was bandpass filtered between 11 Hz and 13 Hz (20th-order IIR filter) to isolate the target checkerboard frequency; 2) \textbf{power extraction}, in which the instantaneous amplitude envelope was computed using the Hilbert transform to quantify neural power fluctuations over time; and 3) \textbf{hemodynamic modeling}, where this power envelope was downsampled to the fMRI repetition time (TR = 3.0~s) and convolved with a canonical Hemodynamic Response Function (SPM-HRF) to account for neurovascular delay.
+This procedure converts the electrophysiological signal into a hemodynamic predictor that can be directly compared with the BOLD time course.